-• due the lack of activity data, year's 2013 data is used for 2014 and 2015
+• due the lack of activity data, year's 2013 data is used

 The results of the uncertainty analysis are presented in Annex 7 of the IIR.

 Normal statistical quality checking related to assessment of magnitude and trends has been carried out.
 At present, no verification has been carried out for the specific source-sector emissions.